In this chapter:

 Use of meningococcal vaccines for close contacts

-Close contacts of cases of group A, C, W or Y meningococcal disease may be offered the appropriate meningococcal conjugate vaccine (see section 13.5).
+Close contacts of cases of any group (including group A, B, C, W or Y) meningococcal disease may be offered both MenB and MenACWY (or MenC if aged under 9 months) meningococcal vaccines (see section 13.5).

 13.8.3.
 Outbreak control